merlins-labs/merlin/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Cronos!
-The goal of this repository is to develop the implementation of Cronos.
+Thank you for your interest in contributing to Merlin!
+The goal of this repository is to develop the implementation of Merlin.
-Cronos is the first Ethereum-compatible blockchain network built on Cosmos SDK technology.
-An open-source and permission-less Layer 1 chain, Cronos aims to massively scale the DeFi, GameFi, and overall Web3 user community by providing builders with the ability to instantly port apps and crypto assets from other chains while benefiting from low transaction fees, high throughput, and fast finality.
+Merlin is the first Ethereum-compatible blockchain network built on Cosmos SDK technology.
+An open-source and permission-less Layer 1 chain, Merlin aims to massively scale the DeFi, GameFi, and overall Web3 user community by providing builders with the ability to instantly port apps and crypto assets from other chains while benefiting from low transaction fees, high throughput, and fast finality.
 If you have any questions, feel free to ask on [Discord](https://discord.gg/pahqHz26q4).